Here is an example

 On older browsers you may see something like this:

 strict-dynamic directive was added to CSP Level 3.
-It is currenlty only supported in Chrome and Firefox.
+It is currenlty supported in Chrome 52+ / Edge 79+, Firefox 52+ and Safari 15.4.